6.5 NCCI, MUE, & Edit Resolution

 | 3 | Date-of-service edit (per day) | A per-day maximum that may be appealed and paid when documentation supports the higher units |

-An MAI of 2 is essentially impossible to exceed correctly.
-An MAI of 3 allows for legitimate clinical exceptions, so a denial may be appealed with records.
+An MAI of 2 is essentially impossible to exceed correctly — it reflects anatomic or policy impossibility, so appeals fail.
+An MAI of 3 allows legitimate clinical exceptions, so a denial may be appealed with the medical record.
+An MAI of 1 is line-based, meaning correct reporting on separate lines (different anatomic modifiers, sessions) may allow more total units.

-Common bundled pairs include a surgical approach bundled into the definitive procedure, or a lesser service bundled into a comprehensive one.
-When a PTP edit denies a Column 2 code, the biller asks three questions:
+Common bundled pairs include a surgical approach bundled into the definitive procedure, an incidental procedure bundled into a comprehensive one, or a diagnostic test bundled into a related therapeutic service.
+When a PTP edit denies a Column 2 code, the biller asks three questions in order:

 - Were the services truly distinct?
 Different session, different site, different lesion, or different encounter.

 - Does documentation prove it?
-The record must support the separate service.
+The record must independently support the separate service before any modifier is appended.

-Only when all three are true should the biller append modifier 59 or a more specific XE, XS, XP, or XU modifier.
-Using a distinct-service modifier just to push a bundled claim through — when the services were not actually separate — is unbundling, an improper coding practice that can constitute fraud under the False Claims Act.
+Only when all three are true should the biller append modifier 59 or, better, a more specific XE, XS, XP, or XU.
+Using a distinct-service modifier just to push a bundled claim through — when the services were not actually separate — is unbundling, an improper coding practice that can constitute fraud under the False Claims Act and trigger recoupment, penalties, and exclusion.
+Likewise, splitting units across days or providers to dodge an MUE is abuse, not resolution.

 A claim is denied because two CPT codes form an NCCI PTP edit pair.
 The biller checks the edit and finds a modifier indicator of 0.
 What is the correct action?